 Prerequisite (Choose one course from the following courses) Credits

-WRIT 101 Writing in the Liberal Arts 4

-ENGL 301 Critical Approaches to Literature 4
+WRIT 101 Writing in the Liberal Arts or ENGL 301 Critical Approaches to Literature 3

-Total 4
+Total 3

-Note: Students entering Houghton College with writing competency will need to select additional writing electives to ensure that they have earned a minimum of 30 credits.
-Students transferring in credit will have those credits applied toward the concentration.
+Note: Students entering Houghton College with demonstrated written competency will need to select additional writing electives to ensure that they have earned a minimum of 30 credits.
+Credit transferred in will be applied toward the concentration.

 Core Courses Credits

 Students should attempt to complete each of the core courses prescribed below.
 If a scheduling conflict should occur, substitutions may only be made with approval from the appropriate department chair(s).

-WRIT 214 Literary Non-Fiction 4
+WRIT 214 Literary Nonfiction 3

-WRIT 215 Life Narratives 4
+At least TWO of the following: WRIT 211 Narrative and Personal Essay WRIT 301 Fiction WRIT 301 Poetry 6-9

-Total 8
+Total 9-12

 Electives Credits

 Select additional ENGL/WRIT elective courses with input from advisor(s).
 ENGL 202 Literary Voices is an acceptable elective for this concentration.

-Total 18-20
+Total 15-18

-Total in concentration 30-32
+Total in concentration 30